 Included meals are shown with the letters B, L and D.

-Passengers arriving or staying in Nice fly to Ajaccio on an afternoon domestic flight.
-Meet your tour leader Dr Estelle Lazer upon arrival at Ajaccio airport to commence the tour.
+The tour begins at Nice airport at 9.30am today.
+Please arrange your travel so that you are at the airport by this time.
+We take our group flight to Ajaccio, where we meet Dr Estelle Lazer upon arrival.
 Travel together by coach to the hotel, about 30-minute drive from the airport.
 After time to check-in and freshen up, time permitting, we’ll head out for an orientation walk of the old city.
 This evening, after a light dinner in a local restaurant, we have an early night.
 Overnight Ajaccio (D)

 Napoleon Bonaparte is Ajaccio’s most famous son and the city makes the most of the connection, however ironic that may be in historical retrospect.
 This morning we visit the Maison Bonaparte, Napoleon’s childhood home, now a museum dedicated to the Emperor and his family.
 We also visit the nearby Chapelle Imperiale, holding the Bonaparte family tombs.
 In the afternoon visit the adjacent Palais Fesch – Musée des Beaux-Arts, once home to Napoleon’s uncle, Cardinal Joseph Fesch.
 The palace now houses part of the Cardinal’s extensive art collection, assembled while he was in Rome serving as French ambassador.
 The Cardinal’s Italian paintings, including works by Titian and Botticelli, are said to constitute one of the most important collections of Italian art in France, outside of the Louvre.
 The later afternoon is at leisure to explore Ajaccio before we meet for our welcome dinner in a local restaurant.
 Overnight Ajaccio (B, D)